All Episodes

 So what good's their modeling?

-I mean, it's like it's a legitimate question.
+I mean, it's a legitimate question.

 Are you kidding me?

-They actually now have a magazine named Climate Change.
+They actually now have a magazine named Climate Change?

-See, they've got the journal Nature, that's been around for a long time.
+That's been around for a long time.

-The study conducted by climate change research scientist Xie Hugh found that solar panels tend to cause regional cooling when converting sunlight into electricity and increase urban area temperatures when the electricity transforms into heat.
+The study conducted by climate change research scientist Exey Hugh found that solar panels tend to cause regional cooling when converting sunlight into electricity and increase urban area temperatures when the electricity transforms into heat.

 Researchers conducted climate model sensitivity experiments to look at the effect.